ShubhamGadre215/Voice-command-using-Python/README.md

+Voice Command System

+OverviewT

-The Voice Command System is a Python-based application designed to recognize and execute voice commands, providing an interactive and hands-free user experience.
+he Voice Command System is a Python-based application designed to recognize and execute voice commands, providing an interactive and hands-free user experience.
 This project leverages speech recognition libraries to interpret spoken words and perform corresponding actions.

 Features